-Among the list of smartwatches today, it was the Pebble that massively introduced the e-ink technology to the market.
-Apart from that it was known to be the first smartwatch that can connect to iOS (iPhone 3GS to iPhone 4S with iOS 5 or iPod Touch with iOS 5) and Android devices (devices running OS 2.3 and above).
-The device took the technology world by storm, with $10.2 million fundings (pledged goal was at $100,000) and 68,929 backers.
+Among the list of smartwatches today, it was Pebble that massively introduced the e-ink technology to the market.
+Apart from that, it was known to be the first smartwatch that can connect to iOS (iPhone 3GS to iPhone 4S with iOS 5 or iPod Touch with iOS 5) and Android devices (devices running OS 2.3 and above).
+The device took the technology world by storm, with $10.2 million funding (pledged goal was at $100,000) and 68,929 backers.
 It is known to be the ‘ most funded Kickstarter project‘ for more than two years.

 Today, the Pebble Original is still on the market, even with the arrival of its successor the Pebble Steel.
 In the United Kingdom, O2 sells the Original for £99.99 ($157.98) and the latter for £179.99 ($284.38).
 The network company also offers Sony’s current smartwatches on the market such as the SmartWatch 2, the SmartWatch 3, and the SmartBand – the SmartBand Talk will also be available to their store soon.
 If Bloomberg’s sources are telling the truth, then we should be expecting the fifth Sony smartwatch on the shelves soon.

-During Sony’s investor conference in May, Hirai was optimistic to discuss that about this new smartwatch project, saying that it will be “the driving force for our new Sony” by nurturing young talent to do the task.
+During Sony’s investor conference in May, Hirai was optimistic to discuss about this new smartwatch project, saying that it will be “the driving force for our new Sony” by nurturing young talent to do the task.

-However, one source of Bloomberg (a Sony engineer) disagrees with this idea, stating that younger employees are actually hesitant in trying this new project as there’s too much room for success but also lots of rooms for failure.
+However, one source of Bloomberg (a Sony engineer) disagrees with this idea, stating that younger employees are actually hesitant in trying this new project as there’s too much room for success but also lots of room for failure.

 This was supported by Seoul National University Economics professor Keun Lee saying that “Sony’s trouble is not just with targeting the right technologies — they also have problems in terms of management, corporate governance and so on.”